Darkrock-Studios/hammer-editor/docs/SYNCING-PROTOCOL.md

 ## Two levels of syncing

-**Account Sync** This synchronizes what projects the Account has, creating or deleting just the top level directories on the client
+**Account Sync:** This synchronizes what projects the Account has, creating, deleting, or renaming just the top level directories on the client

-**Project Sync** This synchronizes an individual project and all of it's Entities
+**Project Sync:** This synchronizes an individual project and all of it's Entities

+---

 ## Account Sync Protocol